WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 1. Specify a destination address.
 1. Specify the amount of bitcoin to send to the destination address.
 Optionally, you can specify the dollar amount to send.
 1. Label the recipient by entering the name of the person or company who you are sending to.
-1. Preview Transaction.<br>
+1. Preview Transaction.
-    -  Verify the amount, recipient, and the address.<br>
+    -  Verify the amount, recipient, and the address.
     -  Review the estimated time for confirmation and the transaction fees.
-Optionally, you can change the transaction fee or confirmation time.<br>
+Optionally, you can change the transaction fee or confirmation time.
     -  Review suggestions to improve your privacy by clicking the shield icon in the top right corner.
-For example, you may want to increase or decrease your payment to avoid change.<br>
+For example, you may want to increase or decrease your payment to avoid change.
 1. Click `Confirm`.
 1. Type in your password, then click `Continue`.